FairRootGroup/FairSoft/legacy/advanced.md

 contains already some logic to detect and choose the latest SDK.
 See the "macOS SDK" section in [FairSoftConfig.cmake](../FairSoftConfig.cmake).

+The downside with picking the latest SDK version is that some older ROOT versions can't be compiled any longer after updating the compiler and the connected SDK.
+As described above the problems with compilation errors due to **wrong** SDKs are because of ROOT and there mainly becuase of rootcling.
+To overcome the problem and allow a more flexible compilation also with non default SDKs we add the possibilty to define an older SDK when running CMake.
+There are some additional changes in the build system of ROOT such that rootcling take the setting properly into account.
+With this changes it becomes possible to install FairSoft jan24 (ROOT 6.30.08) with Apple Clang 17 on macosx 15.

 **If you have a deeper understanding of this issue and know a better solution, please let us know!**